 Use hemp hearts

 Problem: You want to eat more protein but you don’t want to necessarily change what you’re eating, because you’re a picky eater to begin with.
 “Hemp hearts are my go-to protein source when I don’t want to change the flavor profile but still increase the protein content,” says Tara Coleman, a clinical nutritionist.
 “They are great to mix in oatmeal or sprinkle on salads.”
-(Learn the differences between hemp hearts vs. hemp seeds.)
+(Here’s the difference between hemp hearts vs. hemp seeds.)

 On top of spaghetti, all covered with cheese?
 Nah—skip the noodles and the parmesan, but double up on the tomato sauce and turkey meatballs advises celebrity nutritionist Lisa De Fazio, RD.
 You’ll still satisfy your craving for Italian, you’ll rack up the lean protein, and you’ll keep the refined carbs and saturated fat to a minimum.
 Here’s how professional chefs make meatballs.